Henley & Partners: Malta

+In 2025, the Court of Justice of the European Union ruled that Malta's citizenship-by-investment scheme violated EU law.
+The court said that EU member states cannot grant citizenship in exchange for investments, as "this essentially amounts to rendering the acquisition of nationality a mere commercial transaction."
+Henley criticized the ruling, saying it undermined national sovereignty.
+By 2025, Henley had netted almost €56 million from Malta’s passport scheme.

+Cyprus

 Jho Low, a businessman involved in the 1Malaysia Development Berhad scandal and international fugitive, was believed to be a client of Henley & Partners.
 Media reported that Low obtained a Cypriot passport by investing €5 million in a transaction facilitated by the firm.
 Henley & Partners denied these allegations, asserting that Low was never a client and was specifically rejected as such in 2015.
 Leaked documents in 2021 revealed that Henley referred Low to a third-party agency in Cyprus.
 Henley received €710,000 indirectly as a result of a subsequent real estate transaction involving Low.